-First offense – three months of license suspension.
-You will also be fined $100 and be required to spend up to 24 hours in public service.
+- First offense.
+Three months of license suspension.
+The minor will also be fined $100 and be required to spend up to 24 hours in public service.

 Impaired Driving Penalties

-Subsequent offenses result in you facing the same penalties as those listed above for DUI second, third and subsequent convictions.
+- Subsequent offenses.
+Further offenses may result in you facing the same penalties as those listed above for DUI second, third and subsequent convictions.

 When your license is suspended, you face a temporary withdrawal of your driving privileges.
 Your license is restricted not voided.
 You can again be issued a valid driver’s license.

 If your license is revoked, it is invalid and cannot be reissued.
 If your driving privileges are later reinstated, you must retake both the written and driving tests before you can be issued a new license.